-There are so many things to do in Mozambique besides Gorongosa National Park and The Bazaruto Archipelago.
-Mozambique is the 35th biggest country and has a lot of different types of land.
+There are many Mozambique Tourist attractions like the Gorongosa National Park and The Bazaruto Archipelago.
+Mozambique is the 35th biggest country and has a lot of diverse types of land.
 It has large hills and plateaus north of the Zambezi River, lowlands, and the Lebombo Mountains south of the river.
-It’s rough highlands are in the west, and the windy Indian Ocean is on its east side.
+Its rough highlands are in the west, and the windy Indian Ocean is on its east side.
 Madagascar, Comoros, and Mayotte are all to the west of it.

 Even though South Africa is right next door, the tourism industry is still growing.
 Travelers will enjoy exploring this country’s cultural heritage, beaches, ecotourism sites, and lush natural environment.
-Anyone can enjoy the many activities in Mozambique.
+Anyone can enjoy the many tourist attractions in Mozambique.

 2. Gorongosa National Park